 The 1920s were Olympic's golden years and would clock over 38,000 passengers in 1921, the peak of her career.
 During that time she would enter express service alongside several german liners awarded to Britain after the war.
 Throughout the decade, she would attract the rich and famous, names like Charlie Chaplin and the British Royal Family.
 Olympic's nearly identical appearance to Titanic allowed the ship to bank on her famous sister, a trend that would continue until the end of her career.

 In 1924, Olympic would suffer her third collision of her career.
 While reversing out of her berth in New York harbor, Olympic would collide with smaller vessel Fort St. George.
 The collision sent both ships to dry dock with sever damage.
 Olympic's entire stern frame had to be replaced.

 True to her nickname, 'Old Reliable' returned to service after repairs, better than ever.

 The Immigration Act of 1924 would have resounding effects in the shipping trade that would set the stage for the downfall of RMS Olympic and her fleet mates.

+1st Class travel, while lucrative, was not the primary source of profit for passenger lines.
 For nearly half a century, the 3rd Class steerage trade was the bread and butter of all trans-Atlantic shipping companies.
-The more one-way passengers they could stuff into these large liners, the bigger the profits.
-Now the Immigration Act greatly restricted the number of immigrants allowed to enter the United States annually by over 80%.
+Unlike upper classes, expenses, expendables and maintenance costs for 3rd-Class travel were extremely low, and tickets were near total profit.
+The more one-way passengers they could stuff into these large liners, the bigger the profits per voyage and better the bottom line.
+Now the 1924 Immigration Act greatly restricted the number of immigrants allowed to enter the United States annually by over 80%.
 Strict quotas were established per country and shipping companies were left to rethink their business models in order to survive.